gbetances089/qa-remote-challenge/README.md

 node orchestrate-hiring.js
 ```

 As long the worker is runnning it will automatically request jobs, in our case of the type 'hiring'.
 That means, whenever we start a new instance of our process and the process token reaches the services task our worker will do the job.

+Congratulations, you have automated a process!